Personal profile

 2. The effects of the retrenchment of legal aid.
 As part of a long-term collaboration with Alex Newbury (University of Brighton) I am interested in tracing and assessing the impact of legal aid reform on litigants in person.
 Our recent book, Legal Aid in Crisis (2017, Policy Press), made the case for a new, holistic approach to legal aid.
 Alex and I are currently undertaking a British Academy-funded project, tracing the experiences of litigants in person.

-I also take an active role in the life of the department and faculty.
-I have served as an Undergraduate Director of Studies and Director of Teaching, and currently lead the faculty's Digital Leaders Group.
+I have undertaken a variety of academic leadership roles and am currently Deputy Head of Department (with responsibility for people support and development).
+Prevously, I have served as an Undergraduate Director of Studies (2016-2019), the department's Director of Teaching (2018-2020), and Head of Department (2021-2023).
 I have a keen interest in sector-wide developments in Higher Education, and am a Senior Fellow of the Higher Education Academy.
-In 2019 I was shortlisted for the 'Leadership in Learning and Teaching' University Education Award, and received a commendation from the panel for my work in this area.
-I am a committed teacher, and have twice been awarded University-wide teaching prizes, most recently in 2016 for ‘Best Supervisor’ at the University of Bath.
-I have seen three PhD students through to completion, and am always keen to hear from prospective PhD candidates whose research interests intersect with mine.
+I am a committed teacher, and have been awarded three University-wide teaching prizes, most recently (in 2023) the University of Bath's 'Leadership in Learning and Teaching' award.
+I have seen four PhD students through to completion, and am always keen to hear from prospective PhD candidates whose research interests intersect with mine.

 Expertise related to UN Sustainable Development Goals